 All work leading to the Education Specialist in Administrative Leadership must be completed within five years from the time of matriculation.
-Extension of this limit requires approval of the Educational Foundations and Leadership (EDFL) Faculty.
+Extension of this limit requires approval of the Graduate Teaching and Leading (GTL) Faculty.
 However, only one such extension may be considered due to special circumstances, such as ill health.
 Reinstatement to the program after withdrawal requires Admissions Committee action and may subject the student to additional requirements for the degree.

 The Education Specialist program is generally 3 years in length with 32 semester hours of course work required as a minimum for graduation.
-The Initial Administrator License (IAL) is typically earned at the conclusion of the second year of the program.
+The Pre-Administrator License (PreAL) is typically earned at the conclusion of the second year of the program.
 Within the 32-hour program, 18 hours are in Administrative Leadership and 14 hours are in the EdS Integration and Application Core.

-\Students who do not have sufficient preparation in research will take EDFL 703 Bibliographic Research and Writing (2 hours) in addition to their program requirements.
+^{}Students who do not have sufficient preparation in research may be asked to take a research course in addition to their program requirements.